Learn why so many financial advisors choose a self-directed solo 401(k) plan to save for retirement.

 The best Solo 401(k)s are quick and easy to set up, with ample online resources for plan participants to maximize their savings.
 Ubiquity’s website provides the latest investment news.
-We’ve also partnered with Edukate to offer in-depth financial wellness tools.

 Since 1999, Ubiquity has offered the best solo 401(k) plans for professionals in a variety of industries.
 We understand how important it is for freelancers, consultants, entrepreneurs, and solo professionals to save as much money for retirement as possible.
 That’s why we focus on top-notch customer service at the lowest possible cost.

 A Tech startup CEO makes an average of $142,000.
 With that kind of salary, you likely want to save a substantial amount for retirement, which means the $6,000 to $7,000 you can save annually with a traditional IRA probably isn’t going to suffice.

 A Solo 401(k) allows you to save as both employee and employer, so you can set aside up to $20,500 as the employee, plus an additional 25% ($35,500) as a C-Corp or S-Corp executive in profit sharing contribution as the employer.
 Each year, you’ll be able to save $56,000 toward your retirement.